Social media’s importance in the food and beverage industry is increasing. Why is that the case?

 Sophie Ann Terrisse of the brand management firm, 26 FIVE explained it best:

-Its about people’s principles as a consumer rather than storytelling.
+It’s about people’s principles as a consumer rather than storytelling.

 This creates a need for food and beverage professionals to use social media platforms to directly address consumers’ problems, rather than guessing what their struggles actually are.